bitprophet/releases/README.rst

       entry is not (IMHO) acceptable.

 * Possibly add more keywords to allow control over additional edge cases.
-* Add shortcut format option for the release/issue URI settings - Github users can just give their Github acct/repo and we will fill in the rest.
+* Add shortcut format option for the release/issue URI settings - GitHub users can just give their GitHub acct/repo and we will fill in the rest.
 * Maybe say pre-1.0 releases consider all bugs 'major' (so one can e.g. put out an 0.4.0 which is all bugfixes).
 Iffy because what if you *wanted* regular feature-vs-bugfix releases pre-1.0? (which is common.)